- Chart

 Opportunities

-- Partnerships with emerging footwear brands
+- Partnerships or exclusive collections with emerging brands.

 Threats

-- Economic downturns impacting discretionary spending
+- Economic downturns impacting discretionary spending.

-- Supply chain disruptions and rising costs
+- Supply chain disruptions affecting product availability and pricing.

 Competitors and Market Share